Acktarius/extension4Concealers/README.md

 ## Dependencies and application requirements
 need to be able to toggle the argos extention :
-`sudo apt-get install gnome-shell-extension-prefs -y`
+`sudo apt-get -y install gnome-shell-extension-prefs`

 ### Argos extension :
 from [@p-e-w](https://github.com/p-e-w/argos) repository